A successful motion to supress evidence can be very powerful in a criminal case.

 A warrantless search is presumed illegal so that the prosecution has the burden of proving its legality.

 Evidence that is subject to exclusion from being presented and heard at trial is varied.
 These include:

 - Results of blood tests revealing presence of controlled substances

 - Written statements

 - Weapon used to allegedly commit a crime

-There are various grounds for a defense attorney to request that certain evidence be excluded from a trial:
+There are various grounds for a defense attorney to request that certain evidence is excluded from a trial.

 All persons have a right to be free from unreasonable searches and seizures under the 4th Amendment to the US Constitution and Article I, Section 13 of the California Constitution, which states:

-In other word, a search of your person, car, home or private papers may not be performed by law enforcement unless the officer obtains a search warrant.
-There are, however, numerous exceptions to the warrant requirement.
+A search of your person, car, home or private papers may not be performed by law enforcement unless the officer obtains a search warrant.

 You have a reasonable expectation of privacy in your: